-Step 1: Before started writing the code it is essential to add a Swipe Refresh Layout dependency into the build.Gradle of the application to enable swipe layouts.
+Step 1: Before start writing the code it is essential to add a Swipe Refresh Layout dependency into the build.Gradle of the application to enable swipe layouts.
 This dependency is:

 Step 2: It is important to start with the Front-End “activity_main.xml“.
 Create a SwipeRefreshLayout to refresh the Layout and add a TextView to display the string on the screen and provide them with certain IDs.

-Step 3: Coming to the “MainActivity.kt” file, a preview of the same is provided below.
-In this file connect the swipeRefreshLayout and textView to it’s XML file by using the findViewById() method.
+Step 3: Coming to the “MainActivity” file, a preview of the same is provided below.
+In this file connect the swipeRefreshLayout and textView to its XML file by using the findViewById() method.
 And also call the setOnRefreshListener() to change the text after the user swipe down the screen.
 The users can also write the required codes as their needs inside this method.